ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

 ```

 ## 2. Reading
-Conversely, polars can read all the file formats we wrote earlier.
+Conversely, `Polars` can read all the file formats we wrote earlier.
 We'll skip the `.csv` file format since we already reviewed it.
 For the other cases, we can use the `pl.read_formatname()` syntax:

 ##### **Code**
 ```Python